-Highlighted text - amended controls in response to submissions received and the resolutions of the Local Planning Panel meeting dated 25 and 26 June 2020
+Highlighted text - amended controls in response to submissions received

 This draft instrument has been prepared to assist in the interpretation of the proposed planning controls in the Georges River Local Environmental Plan 2020.
 The proposed wording reflects the intent of this Planning Proposal and is subject to change following legal drafting.